School of Architecture Estimated Expenses

 First-Year Students

-The School of Architecture has one dedicated scholarship, the Dean Harold C. Rose Scholarship, for first-year Environmental Design students who are continuing on to the second year of the program.
-Faculty select the recipient of this scholarship at the end of the spring semester of the first year of the undergraduate program.
-Faculty will base their scholarship selection by conducting a faculty vote on the best ARCH 151/152 portfolio of work.
-This process determines the winner of the Dean Harold C. Rose Scholarship .
+The School of Architecture has one dedicated scholarship — the Dean Harold C. Rose Scholarship — for first-year Environmental Design students who are continuing on to the second year of the program.
+The faculty vote on the best ARCH 151/152 portfolio of work and determine the winner of the Dean Harold C. Rose Scholarship at the end of spring semester first year of the undergraduate program.

 All Environmental Design and Architecture Students

-For students in the second through fourth year of the undergraduate program and for graduate students, there are a number of School of Architecture scholarships available.
-The School of Architecture awards approximately $80,000 in scholarship money each year to students.
-Information and application for these scholarships will be made available to students every year on the first class day of each spring semester.
+The School of Architecture awards approximately $80,000 in scholarship money each year to students in the second through fourth year of the undergraduate program and for graduate students.
+Information and application materials for these scholarships is made available to students every year on the first class day of each spring semester.

 Application Process